VadimT7/Valor-Vision-SmartGlasses-App/README.md

   - Breadcrumb trailing

-What we need:
-  - better navigation

-What we have:
-  - track all officers
-  - geoFencing
-  - mainly focusing on display on glasses

-  Glasses Features(what can be send to the ENGO glasses):
+  Glasses Features(what can be sent to the ENGO glasses):
-      - Send map with 2 second refresh rate
+      - Send map with 2-second refresh rate
       - Send compass heading with .3 second refresh rate
       - Send map and compass(compass overlaps on map)
-      - Send streetname with direction
+      - Send street name with direction
-      - Display battery of glasses
+      - Display the battery of the glasses
       - Turn off/turn on glasses
-      - zoom in and zoom out of the map display of app
+      - Zoom in and zoom out of the map display inside the app and transmit the zoomed-in/zoomed-out map data in real-time to the smart-glasses.